gaurav5590/Doc-Ranker/Readme.md

 # Doc Ranker

-This is the coebase to implement document ranking using forte and texar
+This is the codebase to implement document ranking using forte and texar